apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: SkyWalking APM 8.0.0 is released
+    content: v3 protocol is added and implemented.
+New Dashboard UI and new Query Protocol are provided
+    time: June 15th, 2020
   - header: Welcome Wei Zhang to join the PMC
     content: Based on his continuous contributions, Wei Zhang (a.k.a [arugal](https://github.com/arugal)) has been invited to join the PMC.
 Welcome aboard.
     time: Apr.
 20th, 2020